HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 int screenHeight = GetSystemMetrics(SM_CYSCREEN);
 ```

-You probably know how to center something, but you may not know how to do it on a monitor.
+You probably know how to center something, but you may not know how to do it on a display.
 The way we do it is...

 $$X_{window} = W_{screen} / 2 - W_{window} / 2 $$